mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 ### How Do I Gather Statistics in TDM?

-The TDM library includes the PopulateTableStats.flow that gather statistics during a TDM task execution:
+The TDM library includes the PopulateTableStats.flow that gathers statistics during a TDM task execution:

-PopulateTableStats.flow populates statistics data into the **task_exe_stats_detailed** table, including the number of records in the source and the target tables.
+PopulateTableStats.flow populates statistics data into the **task_exe_stats_detailed** table, including the number of records in the source and target tables.

-PopulateTableStats.flow is invoked from each Load flow's **Get Statistics** Stage to gather the statistics and then **Report Statistics** Stages to be loaded into TDM DB tables.
+PopulateTableStats.flow is invoked from each Load flow's **Get Statistics** Stage to gather statistics and the **Report Statistics** Stages to be loaded into the TDM DB tables.

 ![image](images/12_tdm_err_stat_02.PNG)